micheledusi/Deckz/README.md

 ```

 ### Heaps
-Deckz also provides a `deckz.heap()` function to create a **heap of cards**.
+Deckz also provides a `deckz.heap()` function to display a **heap of cards**.
 This is similar to a hand, but the cards are randomly scattered within a specified area, rather than arranged in an arc.
 Like the hand, the heap requires a list of card identifiers as arguments, and it can be customized with various parameters.

 <p align="center">
 <img src="docs/img/heap_square.png" alt="Example of heap of cards" width="350px"/>